pfalcon/pycopy/docs/reference/glossary.rst

         so while total amount of free memory may be high, allocating a contiguous chunk of memory is possible only within the size of the largest free chunk.
-Note that fragmentation is not just an issue of scripting languages or MicroPython in particular, a C program performing dynamic allocation is subject to the same issues.
+Note that fragmentation is not just an issue of scripting languages or Pycopy in particular, a C program performing dynamic allocation is subject to the same issues.
 To understand a problem better, consider following
         example: there're 4K of memory total, and application consecutively